bilal-bhatti/zipline/README.md

 Check [here](https://github.com/bilal-bhatti/zipline/tree/master/example/web) for examples.

-## Ensure GO environment is setup using GOPATH
+## Ensure GO environment is setup properly using `GOPATH` if `GO111MODULE=off`

-Even though since 1.11 GOPATH isn't strictly required in favor of modules, but it is required and used by `zipline`.
+zipline will attempt detect package with `bindings.go` and generate the `bindings_gen.go` file in the same location.

 You can read more about the differences and implications here: https://insujang.github.io/2020-04-04/go-modules/

 * `export GOPATH=<go directory>`
 * `export GOBIN=GOPATH/bin`